drace28/Custom-Discord-Bot/README.md

 ## Deployment

 For the project deployment refer to each integration section seperately.
+Refer the respective sections for detailed info